 Space Tech for Mobility

-Presented by SGInnovate.
-Partnered With France’s National Centre for Space Studies (CNES) and French Tech Singapore
+Partnered with France’s National Centre for Space Studies (CNES) and French Tech Singapore

-In Conjunction with the France-Singapore Year of Innovation - Improving mobility is a necessity and will strongly impact the economy, environment and life.
-Information and Communication Technologies (ICT) play a major role, in order to increase operational efficiency, improve the quality of key public services as transportation and share goods and information with others.
+Improving mobility is a necessity and will strongly impact the economy, environment and life.
+Information and Communication Technologies (ICT) play a major role in increasing operational efficiency, improving the quality of key public services such as transportation, and in sharing goods and information with others.

-Behind many of these ICT solutions are space technologies and satellite infrastructures, like a new generation of Global Satellite Navigation Systems (GNSS) such as Galileo for services of positioning and timing.
-Satellite communication offers a very efficient way for diffusion information and is an alternative when terrestrial solution is not available.
+Behind many of these ICT solutions are space technologies and satellite infrastructures, like the new generation of Global Satellite Navigation Systems (GSNS) for positioning and timing services.
+Satellite communication — a prime alternative when terrestrial solutions are not available — provides an efficient way for information diffusion.
+Space technologies will indefinitely continue to evolve mobility solutions and services.

 Date: 13 February 2019, Wednesday

 Venue: 32 Carpenter Street, Singapore 059911

 5:30pm – 6:00pm: Registration and Networking

 6:00pm – 6:05pm: Welcome Remarks